DePaul University: College of Liberal Arts & Social Sciences

 The College of Liberal Arts & Social Sciences is DePaul's third largest college and is located primarily in the Lincoln Park Campus, which occupies 36 acre in Chicago's Lincoln Park community.
 Notable college faculty members include Aminah McCloud, director of the Islamic World Studies program; Joseph Schwieterman, director of the Chaddick Institute for Metropolitan Development.
 The philosophy department is also noted as a first-rate program in 20th century continental philosophy, particularly at the graduate level, according to the Hartmann Report The department includes major Heidegger translators, Parvis Emad, David Farrell Krell and William McNeill.
 The graduate School of Public Service (SPS), located in the Loop Campus, educates nonprofit and government professionals, includes an interdisciplinary faculty, and offers a number of international programs.
 It is the largest program of its type in the midwest.
 The English department offers the Oeuvre Prize to distinguished writers semi-annually to recognize significant accomplishments in Literature.

 College of Science and Health

-The College of Science and Health (CSH) was established in 2011.
-CSH offers many undergraduate majors and graduate programs in the following areas: